Frequently Asked Questions about the Library & Archives

 Banff Centre Staff, Artists, Faculty, and Practicum participants can use their red Banff Centre card to check out library materials.
 Please register at the library front desk.

-Leadership program participants can present themselves at the library front desk with one piece of photo ID and library staff will create a special membership which last for the duration of your stay at Banff Centre.
+Leadership program participants can present themselves at the library front desk with one piece of photo ID and library staff will create a special membership which lasts for the duration of your stay at Banff Centre.

 The Alberta Library (TAL)/Banff Public Library members/Canmore Public Library members can use a valid TAL card with a current expiry date to take out items at the library.
 Please bring one piece of photo ID along with your TAL card when visiting for the first time.